Introducing the Artist

 About Eric M. Renard

 Eric M. Renard is a Los Angeles based fine art photographer and one of California’s leading contemporary artists.
 His passion for photography was ignited at Tufts University in Boston, where he studied photography under Siegfried Halus.
-After graduating, Eric worked as an architectural/real estate photographer in San Francisco before moving to Los Angeles, where he is still works as a Creative Director for advertising.
+After graduating, Eric worked as an architectural/real estate photographer in San Francisco before moving to Los Angeles, where he works as a Creative Director for advertising.

-Color photo of fine art photographer Eric M. Renard
+Color photo of fine art photographer Eric M. Renard at The Artists Gallery for SFVACC Chroma, Color, Contrast

 Eric M. Renard’s previous exhibitions “Slice of Light”, “Nobody Walks in L.A.”, “Soul of a City” and “Urbanity in Black and White” focused on high contrast, urban cityscapes, reflecting an eerie sense of peace and tranquility.
-The cityscape is the hero in these photographs, with the people subject to the power of their surroundings.
+The cityscape is the hero in these exhibitions, with the people subject to the power of their surroundings.

 Eric M. Renard’s photography has found its way into art galleries in London, Paris, Barcelona, Budapest, Athens, Mexico, Brazil, New York, Texas, Oregon, Minnesota, Rhode Island, Vermont, Virginia, Connecticut and across California.
 His photography has received numerous Best of Show awards and has been published in both books and photography magazines, including the cover of Black & White magazine.